stjudecloud/university/docs/visualization-community/datatypes/index.md

 | 2DMAF*                    | ![](./2dmaf-square.png)           |
 | Data Facet Table*         | ![](./tklist-square.png)          |

-* VisCom does not support 2DMAF or Data Facet Tables at this time, but ProteinPaint can.
+  *VisCom does not support 2DMAF or Data Facet Tables at this time.